-The report "Ride Sharing Market by Type (E-hailing, Station-Based, Car Sharing & Rental), Car Sharing (P2P, Corporate), Service (Navigation, Payment, Information), Micro-Mobility (Bicycle, Scooter), Vehicle Type, and Region - Global Forecast to 2026", is projected to grow at a CAGR of 16.6% during the forecast period, from an estimated USD 85.8 billion in 2021 to USD 185.1 billion by 2026.
-Increase in urbanization, internet and smartphone penetration and increase in cost of vehicle ownership is boosting the growth of the market for ride sharing.
+According to a research report "Ride-sharing Market by Type (E-hailing, Station-Based, Car Sharing & Rental), Car Sharing (P2P, Corporate), Service (Navigation, Payment, Information), Micro-Mobility (Bicycle, Scooter), Vehicle Type, and Region - Global Forecast to 2026" published by MarketsandMarkets, the global ride-sharing market is projected to grow at a CAGR of 16.6% during the forecast period, from an estimated USD 85.8 billion in 2021 to USD 185.1 billion by 2026.

 View detailed Table of Content here - https://www.marketsandmarkets.com/Market-Reports/mobility-on-demand-market-198699113.html

-Asia Pacific is estimated to be the dominant regional market
+North America is estimated to be the second-largest regional ride-sharing market

 MarketsandMarkets™ provides quantified B2B research on 30,000 high growth niche opportunities/threats which will impact 70% to 80% of worldwide companies’ revenues.
 Currently servicing 7500 customers worldwide including 80% of global Fortune 1000 companies as clients.
 Almost 75,000 top officers across eight industries worldwide approach MarketsandMarkets™ for their painpoints around revenues decisions.